Survivor's Remorse

-Survivor's Remorse is an American comedy-drama that aired on Starz.
+Survivor's Remorse is an American comedy-drama television series created by Mike O'Malley that aired on Starz.
 It premiered on October 4, 2014, and ended on October 15, 2017.
 The plot centers around the lives of Cam Calloway (Jessie T. Usher) and his family after he signs a pro-basketball contract and moves his family to Atlanta.
 The series is produced by NBA player LeBron James.
 On August 24, 2016, Survivor's Remorse was renewed for a fourth season, which premiered on August 20, 2017.
 On October 10, 2017, Starz announced that the series would come to an end after its fourth season.